A globally convergent gradient-like method based on the Armijo line search: Introduction

 where $\sigma_1$ and $\sigma_2$ are some positive constants.

-In this paper, we propose a new conjugate gradient-like method.
+In this paper,inspired by the work of Zhang et al. \cite{z1}, we propose a new conjugate gradient-like method.
 The step directions generated by the new method are sufficient descent directions independent of the line search is used to compute the steplength.
 The new CG-like method is globally convergent under the Armijo condition.
 Numerical tests indicate the efficiency of the new method in solving a collection of unconstrained test problems from CUTEst package.

 The rest of this paper is organized as follows.
-In the next section, the new CG-like method is proposed.
-Global convergence of the new method is analyzed in section 3.
-Numerical results, obtained from testing the new method to solve a collection of unconstrained test problems from CUTEst package, are reported in section 4.
-Some conclusions are made in section 5.
+In the next section, the new CG-like method is introduced.
+Global convergence of the new method is analyzed in Section 3.
+Numerical results are reported in Section 4.
+Some conclusions are made in Section 5.